 The Harvard Prevention Research Center is working with community partners in Boston, including the Boston Public Health Commission, to create public spaces that promote water consumption and reduce access to unhealthy beverages.
 Below you will find:

-- Lessons to use with children and adolescents and in afterschool and out-of-school time programs to teach kids the importance of healthy lifestyles, including water consumption.
+- Tools and Lessons to teach kids the importance of healthy lifestyles, including water consumption.

 - Tips for making your school and afterschool program water-friendly.

-- Sample materials which can be handed or emailed to families for communicating these messages.
+- Sample materials for communicating these messages to families.

-- Examples of national and state regulations to promote water in schools.
+- Examples of national and state policies to promote water in schools.

 OSNAP is an initiative designed to develop healthy habits related to healthy foods, drinks, and physical activity through sustainable policy and environmental strategies during out-of-school time hours.
-This initiative promotes the following nutrition goals during program hours:
+This initiative promotes the following water access and healthy foods and beverages goals: